MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - (All) Option to display FlightGroup "#X of X" as 1-indexed or 0-indexed

 v1.13.3, 02 Apr 2022
  - (All) Fixed ComboBox stutter for sometimes-colorized cbo's
  - (XWA) Tooltip for Goal Active Sequence added